fischermatte/geolud/readme.md

 - Spring Boot
 - Angular 4
 - Bootstrap 4
-- Apikana for contract first API integration with Typescript and Java (will by replaced by swagger-codegen-maven-plugin)
+- swagger-codegen for API First integration with Typescript and Java.
+Client and Server interfaces are generated from OpenApi 2 yml.

-Build and run it:
+## How to run it locally?

+### Backend (icker-server)

     mvn clean install
     mvn spring-boot:run -f icke-server/pom.xml

+This will start tomcat at http://localhost:8080

+### Frontend (icke-ui)

+    npm install
+    npm run-script start-local

+This will run the ui locally at port 4200, connecting to the backend above at port 8080.

-Open `http://localhost:8080` in browser - et voila!
+So open `http://localhost:4200` in browser - et voila!

 ## Push To Cloud Foundry